cellannotation/cell-annotation-schema/docs/cap_anndata_schema.md

 NOTE: A dataset may have multiple sets of cell annotations each with a  cooresponding set of cell annotation metadata, e.g. <code>'cell_type'</code> and <code>'broadclustering_celltype'</code>.

+NOTE: Certain keywords have been reserved for annotating cells:

+- The term `'doublets'` is reserved for encoding cells defined as doublets based on some computational analysis.
+By “doublets”, we refer to the sequencing artifact within droplet-based protocols whereby two or more cells are tagged with the same barcode.
+- The term `'junk'` is reserved for encoding cells that failed sequencing for some reason, e.g. few genes detected, high fraction of mitochondrial read.
+Researchers have found such a generic term useful.
+- The term `'unknown'` is specifically reserved for cells which the author did not know how to annotate with a biological entity.
+It is a generic term meaning “I do not know”.

 **Format:** The column name is the string `[cellannotation_setname]` and the values are the strings of `cell_label`.
 Refer to the fields `cellannotation_setname` and `cell_label` in the JSON Schema.

 <table><tbody>